 The exhibit begins by giving visitors information about Tigers in general.

 The world's tiger population has seen an awful decline over the years.
 The WWF states that tigers as a whole have decreased 95% in the last 100 years.
 Of the nine tiger subspecies, three are already extinct.
 This mighty beast that once roamed throughout Asia now only resides in six countries.

 My five-year-old and I visited this exhibit one week before we left to embark on our Southeast Asian travels.
-So, as we read more about the beautiful creatures that had seen so much devastation in habitat and population over the years, it resonated very powerfully with us both.
+So, as we read the message about how these beautiful creatures had seen so much devastation in habitat and population over the years, it resonated very powerfully with us both.

 The Plight of the Sumatran Tiger

 The Nashville Zoo is showcasing the smallest surviving tiger subspecies which is the Sumatran Tiger.
 Why is this particular tiger important?
 They are listed as critically endangered per the IUCN Red List.
 Sadly, in the last 35 years this tiger population has see a 60% decreased in numbers.
 The Sumatran Tiger sits only at roughly 400 left in the wild.

 The Nashville Zoo has always done a great job at taking a modern approach to animal exhibition.
 And, with this Tiger Crossroads exhibit they have executed it beautifully once again.
 They embarked on a major renovation project to enlarge day and night quarters for the Sumatran Tigers, build a wall to ceiling glass observation area that puts you right up next to the animals, and an interactive training window for visitors to view trainers working with the animals.
 The whole landscape was created with hand painted wood and carved stone accents throughout to mimic the feeling of the Asian lands where these tiger populations call home.

 This is something we have addressed before about this particular establishment.
 The Nashville Zoo has always had a strong commitment to conservation and goes above and beyond just caring for animals within their walls.